CyrexEnterprise/appdoki-be/README.md

 # appdoki-be

-This repository contains the RESTful API that serves our in-house build application.
+This repository contains the RESTful API server used by our [in-house built company application](https://github.com/Cloudoki/appdoki-rn).

 This project, besides having functional expectations, also aims at being a locomotive for technical experiments.